akhteramin/CaptionFileProcessor/README.md

 # caption-file-reader
-Reading caption file(i.e: srt, vtt etc) and convert them to JSON object. caption-processor

 This is offline closed caption processor.
 This processor will linearize the caption text in different format of caption.
-Then feed the file into different caption analyzer such as ACE, SCLITE and others.
-Our goal is to analysis between ground truth and caption transcription.
+Then feed the file into different caption transcription evaluator ACE.
+Our goal is to perform evaluation between ground truth and caption transcription.

 # Caption Reader